confident-ai/deepeval/README.md

   - Toxicity
   - Bias
   - etc.
+Note that while some metrics are for RAG, others are better for a fine-tuning use case.
+Make sure to consult our docs to pick the right metric.

 - Evaluate your entire dataset in bulk in under 20 lines of Python code **in parallel**.
 Do this via the CLI in a Pytest-like manner, or through our `evaluate()` function.
 - Easily create your own custom metrics that are automatically integrated with DeepEval's ecosystem by inheriting DeepEval's base metric class.
 - [Automatically integrated with Confident AI](https://app.confident-ai.com) for continous evaluation throughout the lifetime of your LLM (app):